wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 security protocol).

-To account for such attackers, our goal for DAP is "computational-DP" as described by {{MPRV09}}, which formalizes the amount of information active attacker gleans about the measurement over the course of its attack on the protocol.
+To account for such attackers, our goal for DAP is "computational-DP" as described by {{MPRV09}}, which formalizes the amount of information an active attacker can glean about the measurements over the course of its attack on the protocol.
 We consider an attacker that controls the network and statically corrupts a subset of the parties.